What is squatting?

 Usually, squatters are very well organised, knowledgeable about their rights and run an efficient method for occupying commercial premises or land.

-Commercial property owners, leaseholders have noticed an increase in recent years in the number of squatters breaking into commercial properties.
+Commercial property owners and leaseholders have noticed an increase in recent years in the number of squatters breaking into commercial properties.

-The criminal offence of squatting by section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 is controversial legislation in that it still only applies to residential property.
+The criminal offence of squatting by section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 is controversial in that it only applies to residential property.

-The increase of squatters in commercial buildings has led to calls for the legislation to apply to cover commercial property too.
+The increase in squatters in commercial buildings has led to calls for the legislation to apply to commercial property as well.

 Adverse possession and Squatters